elasticio/api-docs/source/includes/_components.md

 Content-Type: application/json
 ```

 This resource allows you to delete a component version.
-A version of the component may only be deleted if it not used in any flow.
+A version of a component may only be deleted if it not used in any flow.